dotnet/upgrade-assistant/docs/design/Extension_Management.md

 ### Behavior changes to UA
 - At startup, the tool will need to restore any extensions that are registered and ensure those get added.
-- Remove the `--extension` option (and additional ways to bring in extensions) to maintain a consistent workspace
+- `--extension` option will continue to exist, but should be updated to recommend persisting the extension if working on a team

 ## Workspace state file